polterguy/phosphorusfive/plugins/p5.hyperlisp/README.md

 </foo>
 ```

-Hyperlisp reduces the above node declaration from 13 lines of XML to 4 lines of Hyperlisp.
+Hyperlisp reduces the above node declaration from 13 lines of XML, to 4 lines of Hyperlisp.
 As you can see, Hyperlisp is for most
 practical concerns, far less verbose than XML.
 A similar effect, though not as extreme, would be shown if we converted the above Hyperlisp
-to JSON too.
+to JSON.
 This is even before we've started added "type declarations", using only the "implicit type" of string.
 If we created a more
 complex node hierarchy, with several different types, its XML syntax would literally _explode_!

 ### String declarations in Hyperlisp

-If you wish, you can create more complex strings in Hyperlisp than what we've done above.
+If you wish, you can create more complex strings in Hyperlisp, than what we've done above.
 For instance, what happens if you have a string
 that contains a colon (:) ...?

 Well, then we use the same syntax as we would use in C# and/or JavaScript.
 We put our string into double quotes, like this.